gardener/gardener/docs/api-reference/security.md

 <h3 id="security.gardener.cloud/v1alpha1.WorkloadIdentity">WorkloadIdentity
 </h3>
 <p>
-<p>WorkloadIdentity is resource that allows Gardener API server to issue JSON Web Tokens.
+<p>WorkloadIdentity is resource that allows workloads to be presented before external systems
+by giving them identities managed by the Gardener API server.
+The identity of such workload is represented by JSON Web Token issued by the Gardener API server.
-It is designed to be used by components running in the Gardener environment, seed or runtime cluster, that make use of identity federation based on OIDC protocol.</p>
+Workload identities are designed to be used by components running in the Gardener environment, seed or runtime cluster, that make use of identity federation inspired by the OIDC protocol.</p>
 </p>
 <table>
 <thead>